 The true story of Calvin Graham who at the age of twelve, but looking quite a lot older, succeeded in joining the navy during World War II.
-In spite of his young age, he received a purple hart for his bravery in the battle of Guadalcanal.
+In spite of his young age, he received a Purple He...
+Read allThe true story of Calvin Graham who at the age of twelve, but looking quite a lot older, succeeded in joining the navy during World War II.
+In spite of his young age, he received a Purple Heart for his bravery in the Naval Battle of Guadalcanal.
 When he reported back to his unit ...
 Read allThe true story of Calvin Graham who at the age of twelve, but looking quite a lot older, succeeded in joining the navy during World War II.
 In spite of his young age, he received a Purple Heart for his bravery in the Naval Battle of Guadalcanal.
 When he reported back to his unit after leave, his world collapsed.
-Due to a misunderstanding he is reported as a deserter which is the start of a real nightmare.
+Due to a misunderstanding he is reported as a deserter, ...
+Read all

 - (as Thomas Mills Wood)

 Twelve year old Calvin Leon Graham, "Too Young the Hero" was one of those thousands.

 Until CBS aired this made-for-TV movie, I had never heard of Calvin Graham.
 While parts and names were fictionalized for "dramatic clarity" (as the teleplay indicated at the beginning), I thought this conveyed the story of Graham well: his life as part of a poor family in Texas; his not-so-good relationship with his step dad; his plot to get into the Navy; his subsequent Navy service and maturing as he faces death and destruction when his ship, the USS South Dakota goes into combat; his discovery of his true age by the Navy; and his wrongful brig time made for an interesting account.